cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 ### Template Engine

 What determines if a PROTO file is procedural or not, is whether template statements exist in its body, in other words if JavaScript expressions encapsulated either between the tokens `%<` and `>%` or `%<=` and `>%`.
-Webots cannot load procedural PROTO nodes directly, therefore the procedural PROTO is first translated to pure JavaScript and the resulting script is evaluated by the Template Engine, in Webot's case using QJSEngine, and the result of this process yields a VRML97 compatible PROTO file which is then loaded by Webots as any other non-procedural would.
+Webots cannot load procedural PROTO nodes directly, therefore the procedural PROTO is first translated to pure JavaScript and the resulting script is evaluated by a JavaScript Engine, in Webot's case using QJSEngine, and the result of this process yields a VRML97 compatible PROTO file which is then loaded by Webots as any other non-procedural would.

 ### Programming Facts